 Brochure website or awareness campaign

 If you sell products online – from shoes, bags and mobile phone chargers to make-up or car parts – you’ll need some form of eCommerce functionality.
 In this case, you have a few options from Shopify (self hosted, pay monthly); to large systems like Magento, for thousands of products with extensive API feeds, finance system integrations, multiple payment gateways and personalisation.
 Lower budget solutions, like Shopify Advanced cost around £225 per month, but limit the buying experience to ‘out of the box’ standards.
-We recommend WooCommerce or OpenCart for companies with budgets between £10k to 40k.
-Both of these provide bespoke eCommerce experiences.
-Here’s some eCommerce website we have designed and built: Servero and Rippingham Art.
+We recommend WooCommerce for companies with budgets between £10k to 40k.
+Here’s an example of an eCommerce website we have designed and built: Servero

 Whether it’s paid or free membership, these websites are ideal for organisations that need people to sign-up to their business or website in exchange for valuable content.
 They are wide ranging: from gyms, online course providers, personal or professional communities, to large companies who have hundreds of employees that need access to shared files, documents and templates.
 They cost between £20k to £50k and can house a huge amount of information, like this membership website we built for GSA.